-Fourth, there is a trend towards addressing intellectual property issues one-by-one, helping to identify areas of agreement and find common ground on points of difference.
+Fourth, there is a trend toward addressing intellectual property issues one by one, helping to identify areas of agreement and find common ground on points of difference.
 An agreement at the WTO ministerial meeting in November 2001 reflects developing countries' need for access to medicine.
-Discussion is under way too on policies that would give manufacturers of patented goods greater flexibility to sell at lower prices in poor countries than in wealthier ones.
+Discussion is also under way on policies that would give manufacturers of patented goods greater flexibility to sell at lower prices in poor countries than in wealthier ones.

 How nations recognize intellectual property rights can be as important as the decision to protect them.
 When the United States established a patent regime in the early 19th century, it modeled its laws after those of the United Kingdom.
-But unlike the U.K., the fees for registering a patent were very low, innovators were free to license their patents to others, and administrative procedures ensured even-handed application of the law to all.
-Broadening access to intellectual property rights spurred an enormous increase in innovative activity, and shortly after a mid-century exhibition in London, where British officials were shocked by America's technological achievement, they paid the American government a high compliment: they followed its example and opened up their patent regime.
+But unlike the United Kingdom, the fees for registering a patent were very low, innovators were free to license their patents to others, and administrative procedures ensured even-handed application of the law to all.
+Broadening access to intellectual property rights spurred an enormous increase in innovative activity, and shortly after a midcentury exhibition in London, where British officials were shocked by America's technological achievement, they followed its example and opened up their patent regime.

-Sources: Primo Braga, Fink, and Sepulveda (2000), Maskus (2002), Arora, Ceccagnoli, and Cohen (2003), Nathan Associates Inc. (2003); Hoff and Stiglitz (forthcoming); Luthria and Maskus (2004).
+Source: Braga, Fink, and Sepúlveda (2000); Maskus (2002); Arora, Ceccagnoli, and Cohen (2003); Nathan Associates Inc. (2003); Hoff (2003); and Luthria and Maskus (2004).